ELMERIKH/Beryl/readme.md

 Greetings

-Beryl delivers your PE (exe) straight to the victim in form of a game or a no gui
+Beryl delivers your PE (exe or dll) straight to the victim in form of a game or a no gui

 DISCLAIMER :